ajz34/blas-array2/README.md

 [![codecov](https://codecov.io/gh/ajz34/blas-array2/graph/badge.svg?token=n1ucRtIupr)](https://codecov.io/gh/ajz34/blas-array2)

-Implementation of parameter-optional BLAS wrapper by `ndarray::Array` (`Ix1` or `Ix2`)
+Implementation of parameter-optional BLAS wrapper by `ndarray::Array` (`Ix1` or `Ix2`).

-**This is a package under construction.**

-Currently,
+## Features

-- BLAS2/BLAS3 functions have been implemented.
-BLAS1 functions implementation is on-going.
+- **BLAS2/BLAS3 Functionality**: All (legacy) BLAS2/BLAS3 functions have been implemented.
 - **Optional Parameters**: `scipy.linalg.blas` convention.
 Shape of matrix, and information of leading dimension will be checked properly.
 These values are automatically parsed in program, so users do not need to give these values.
 - **Row-major Layout**: Row-major support to Fortran API only (CBLAS functionality without CBLAS functions).
+You can safely use the default OpenBLAS version shipped by debian with `blas-sys`, for example.
 - **Generics**: For example, `GEMM<F> where F: BLASFloat` for `f32`, `f64`, `Complex<f32>`, `Complex<f64>` types, in one generic (template) class.
 The same to `SYRK` or `GEMV`, etc.
-- **Arbitary Layout**: Supports strides that `ndarray` allows (for correctness and API convenience only, but require explicit raw data clone among DRAM).
 - **View instead of Clone if possible**: All input in row-major (or col-major) should not involve unnecessary transpositions with explicit clone (a few exceptions occurs for complex BLAS2 functions).
 So all-row-major or all-col-major is preferred.
+Also note that in many cases, sub-matrices (sliced matrix) are also considered as row-major (or col-major), if data is stored contiguously in any dimension.
+- **Arbitary Layout**: Supports strides that `ndarray` allows (for correctness and API convenience only, but may require explicit raw data clone among DRAM if data is not stored contiguously in any dimension).

 ## Simple example
 For simple illustration to this package, we perform $C = A B$ (`dgemm`):